Tufts Health Plan Foundation Accepting Grant Applications

 Foundation Seeks to Fund Programs that Help Older Adults Live Healthier Lives

-Each year, in two separate grant cycles, the Tufts Health Plan Foundation awards numerous grants to Massachusetts and Rhode Island nonprofit organizations focused on improving the lives of older adults, age 60+.
-Since the foundation began focusing its grantmaking on healthy aging, it has given approximately $13 million to nonprofits that elevate the physical, mental and emotional well-being of older adults and their caregivers.
-In 2013, the foundation awarded $3.5 million in new funding to more than 75 Massachusetts and Rhode Island-based organizations.
+Each year, in two separate grant cycles, the Tufts Health Plan Foundation awards numerous grants to Massachusetts and Rhode Island non-profit organizations focused on improving the lives of older adults, age 60+.
+Since the foundation began focusing its grantmaking on healthy aging, it has given nearly $12 million to nonprofits that elevate the physical, mental and emotional well-being of older adults and their caregivers.
+Cycle 1, 2013 grants included $1.6 million in new funding to 34 Massachusetts and Rhode Island-based organizations.

 Interested parties should submit applications under one of the following three grantmaking categories: